 Honours+ is the Common Core for all faculty honours programmes.
 In Honours+, 2nd year bachelor students (1st year honours students) are challenged to work on an interesting academic challenge in groups of students from different faculties.
-At the start of the Honour+ programme, several years ago, all participating faculties cleared out 5 ECTS in their honours programme to make room for the Honours+ programme.
+At the start of the Honour+ programme, several years ago, participating faculties cleared out 5 ECTS (3 ECTS for FHML) in their honours programme to make room for the Honours+ programme.